1220 – 2020: “The Good Lord’s Lantern” – 800 years of light

 Three sequences will set the pace for these fifteen months of unifying commemorations:

-- November 2019 – April 2020: Le temps des bâtisseurs (The Builders), with a special winter videomapping projected onto the cathedral during the Noëls de Moselle, the Cité musicale-Metz events dedicated to sacred music, and the unveiling of the collectable objects created for this anniversary.
+- November 2019 – April 2020: Le temps des bâtisseurs (The Builders), Including a winter videomapping projected on the the cathedral during the Noëls de Moselle(Moselle’s Christmas), the Cité musicale-Metz events dedicated to sacred music, and the unveiling of the collectable objects created for this anniversary.

-- May 2020 – September 2020: Le temps des artistes (The Artists), with a themed visitor itinerary dedicated to stained glass throughout the city, digital events and the European Heritage Days.
+- May 2020 – September 2020: Le temps des artistes (The Artists), with a tour dedicated to stained glass throughout the city, digital events and the European Heritage Days.

-- October 2020 – February 2021: Le temps des lumières, (The Lights) with the major exhibition Chagall: le passeur de lumière at Centre Pompidou-Metz, exhibitions about the art of glass and the concert Apocalypsis, a creation by Edith Canat de Chizy at the Cité musicale-Metz.
+- October 2020 – February 2021: Le temps des lumières, (The Lights) with the great Chagall exhibition: le passeur de lumière at Centre Pompidou-Metz, exhibitions about the art of glass and the concert Apocalypsis, a creation by Edith Canat de Chizy at the Cité musicale-Metz.

-The 800th anniversary celebrations of Metz Cathedral are an event with the label 60 years of the Ministry of Culture.
+The 800th anniversary celebrations of Metz Cathedral are an event labelled 60 years of the Ministry of Culture.